jaydu1/VITAE/README.md

 ## Dependency

-Our Python package is available on PyPI and the user can install the CPU version with the following command:
+Our Python package is available on conda-forge and PyPI and the user can install the CPU version with the following command:

 ```
+# using conda with conda-forge channel
+>>> conda install -c conda-forge pyvitae

+# or using PyPI
->> pip install pyvitae
+>>> pip install pyvitae
 ```
 To enable GPU for TensorFlow, one should install CUDA dependencies and the `tensorflow-gpu` package.
 We also recommend using `conda`, `miniconda`, or `virtualenv` to manage the Python environment and install the package in a new environment.
 After installing all required packages, one can open the Jupyter Notebook via the terminal: